dutchwebworks/css-modern-learning/README.md

-# CSS modern learning
+# CSS Modern Learning

-*By Dennis Burger, Amsterdam september 2024*
+*By Dutchwebworks, October 2024*

+Learning about modern CSS.
+Like CSS Grid line and area placement, CSS Cascade Layers